nauam/Courses/docs/api/rundeck-api.md

 Upload and manage public and private key files and passwords.
 For more information see the [Administration - Key Storage](/administration/security/key-storage.md) document.

-Keys are stored via QW Control's *Storage* facility.
+Keys are stored via Rundeck's *Storage* facility.
 This is a path-based interface to manage files.
 The underlying storage may be on disk or in a database.

 The Storage facility manages "resources", which may be files or directories.
 File resources can have metadata associated with them (such as MIME content type).

 Note: Private Keys and Passwords can be uploaded but not retrieved directly with this API.
-They can only be used internally by QW Control.
+They can only be used internally by Rundeck.

 URL: